commercelayer/commercelayer-docs-resources/stock_transfers/object.md

 # The stock transfer object

-A stock transfer object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A stock transfer object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/stock_transfers endpoint</b>.

 ## Fields